aleshaleksey/fansys23/monsters-npcs/divines.md

 |Skills|||"Athletics" +12, "Observe" +13, "Sense Motive" +7, "Spellcraft" +9, "Knowledge: Nature" +5, "Knowledge: Arcana" +7, "Knowledge: Religion" +11|
 |Loot|||A true unicorn is not a physical being, and thus once it is destroyed it may leave nothing behind.
 However, it may yield its horn to a mortal it deems worthy, hence ceasing to exist.|

 A true unicorn is not a physical being, but a divine being and manifestation of innocence.
-It takes the form of a white horse with a shining mane and tail with a straight horn upon its head.
+It takes the form of a white horse with a shining mane and tail.
+It has a single, straight horn upon its head.

 A true unicorn will not willingly appear before beings that lack innocence.